 Use your baby's height, weight and age to choose the type of car seat to use.
 Rear-facing-only infant car seats

-are used until baby weighs 22-30 pounds.
+are typically used until baby weighs 22-30 pounds.
+Some infant car seats may have weight limits up to 35 pounds.
 Convertible car seats

 are used rear-facing until baby is at least 2 years old, and preferably after that until he or she reaches the rear-facing height and weight limits.
 The convertible car seat is then used forward-facing through the weight and height limits listed on the car seat.
 Height-wise, baby's head should be one inch or more below the top of the car seat when rear-facing, unless the manufacturer's instructions state otherwise.